Choose another writer in this calendar:

 was broken off.

-One of his students has later recalled that Schulz was considered strange; he always wore a flannel jacket and a scarf around his neck, was laughed at behind his back.
+One of his students has later recalled that Schulz was considered strange; he always wore a flannel jacket and a scarf around his neck, and was laughed at behind his back.
 When his friend Wladyslaw Riff died of tuberculosis in 1927, Schulz stopped writing prose for years.
 The sanitary officers, who disinfected Riff's lodgings, burned all of his manuscripts and his letters from Schulz.

 The cosmopolitan Varsovian Skamander group, led